 Created on dramatic coastline six miles south east of St Andrews, Kingsbarns Golf Links provides a magnificent visual backdrop on every hole, greeting players with stunning natural beauty to accompany every stroke.

 A true risk and reward links course, Kingsbarns is a test every step of the way, thanks to the imaginative design of Kyle Phillips and Mark Parsinen.

 Golf had been played over the links here as long ago as 1793, but the land had reverted to farming until it was transformed in 2000 into the amazing layout that it is today.
-It may not have the history of the Old Course and Carnoustie, but it has earned a reputation as a challenging yet enjoyable course for professionals and amateurs alike.
-When it opened, it was the first Scottish course to be built on links land in over 70 years.
+It may not have the history of the Old Course and Carnoustie, but it has earned a reputation as a challenging yet enjoyable course for professionals and amateurs alike, earning it the epithet of a “Modern Classic”.